You are not old enough to visit this site

 Exploring Different Whisky Flavours

-Taking inspiration from Charles Maclean’s flavour wheel titles our spiral is made up of a combination of flavours imparted from distillation and maturation:
+Taking inspiration from famous flavour wheels our spiral is made up of a combination of flavours imparted from distillation and maturation:

-• Cereal: Derived from malted barley and often altered during later production stages (fermentation and distillation).
+• Cereal: Derived from malted barley and giving an oaty, toast, nutty and cerealy flavour.

-• Fruity (or estery): Delightful sweet, fragrant, fruity scents resulting from fermentation and distillation.
+• Fruity: Delightful sweet, fragrant, fruity scents resulting from fermentation and distillation.
+Citrus, tropical, berries, stone fruit, orchard fruit.
+Mango, apples, banana.

-• Floral (or aldehydic): Think leafy, grassy, or hay-like scents, sometimes reminiscent of Parma Violets or gorse bushes.
+• Floral: Think leafy, grassy, or hay-like scents, sometimes reminiscent of parma violets, gorse bushes, orange peel.

-• Peaty (or phenolic): Distinctive phenols infused into the malt during kilning, famous in Islay malts, spanning from wood-smoke to tar and iodine.
+• Peaty: Distinctive phenols infused into the malt during kiln drying, famous in Islay malts, spanning from wood-smoke to tar and medicinal iodine, some earthy sweetness.

-• Feinty: Appearing midway through the spirit run, ranging from biscuity and toasted scents to tobacco-like and honeyed, evolving during maturation in quality casks.
+• Feinty: Appearing midway through the spirit run, ranging from biscuity and toasted scents to tobacco-like, leathery and honey, evolving during maturation in quality casks.

-• Sulphury (from organosulphur compounds): Emerging during distillation and maturation, often considered unpleasant and removed by copper elements.
+• Sulphury: Emerging during distillation and maturation, often considered unpleasant and removed by copper contact.
+Can bring meaty, rubbery, barbecue.

-• Woody: Vanilla-related aromas originating from American white oak, directly linked to age, enhancing complexity, fragrance, and delicacy.
+• Woody: Vanilla-related and nutty aromas originating from American white oak, directly linked to age, enhancing complexity, fragrance, and spices.

-• Briney: Often associated with distilleries close to the coast and take a claim to having a maritime character infused from the sea air, producing salty and oily spirit.
-Think Springbank, Kilkerran and Old Pulteney.
-Though the origin of these salty suggestions is a polarising topic.
+• Briney: Often associated with distilleries close to the coast that claim a maritime character infused from the sea air, producing salty and oily spirit.
+Think Springbank and Old Pulteney.

 Article by